 Think back to the problem preventing us from conducting a cat census: cats move around.
 While this might seem like a barrier, it is actually the thing that makes photographic mark-recapture work.
 Traditionally, this would mean physically capturing some animals in a population, marking them in a visible way, releasing these animals to mingle with others, capturing some members of this population again, and counting how many were previously marked.
 From that information, you can estimate how many animals are in the larger population.

 Mark-recapture population estimation involves a lot of statistics, but here is a simple example.
 You trap 20 cats and spray them with dye, then set them free to move around in the local cat population.
 The next day, you come back and trap 20 cats again, and 10 out of 20 of these cats were dyed.
 From that, you can infer that there are about 40 cats in the area, since it appears that the 20 cats you sprayed with dye make up about half of the population.
-(In the real world, this is more complicated mathematically and it includes more variables, but this example conveys the basic principle.
+(In the real world, this is more complicated and includes more math, but this example conveys the basic principle.)

 Kitizen Science is using photographic mark-recapture because it does not require stressful capturing or handling of animals.
 Instead of a cat being "marked" physically, it is "marked" by being identified as a unique individual based on its natural coat patterns.
 (Animal welfare is a top priority of Kitizen Science, and our research methods are completely non-invasive.
 The cats being studied won't even realize it!)
 Not all cats in an area need to be uniquely identifiable, such as solid black or grey coat colors.